blaqbox-prime/blaqbox-prime/README.md

 <h1 align="center">Hello 👋, I'm Karabo Sambo</h1>
 <h3 align="center">I am a front-end web developer from South Africa Looking to make great things on the web and become a part of something meaningful.</h3>

+- 🌱 I’m currently learning **Next.js, Sanity CMS,JavaScript testing, TypeScript, Blender & GIMP 😋**

+### Top Projects

 - 1. My Most Recent Work is an Ecommerce Site Built with Next.js, Sanity.io and Strpie [BoatSound - ecommerce](https://boatsound-ecommerce.vercel.app/)

-- 🌱 I’m currently learning **Next.js, Sanity CMS,JavaScript testing, TypeScript, Blender & GIMP 😋**

 - 2. A Todo App Built with React and Redux.
 Redux being the main focus of this build and how to manage state using redux as opposed to something like React.useState or React Context API [FEM Todo App](https://fem-todo-redux.web.app/)